Mic-a-holic Ai: Chart performance

 The album debuted at number four in Japan underneath Ketsumeishi, Shōgo Hamada and Def Tech, selling 85,000 copies.
 In its second week, it remained at number four.
 The album spent seven weeks in the top 10, and 33 in the top 100.
 When it had stopped charting in November 2006, it had spent a total of 76 weeks on the charts, selling five and a half times its first week sales.
 It was initially certified platinum by the RIAJ after its release, but was eventually certified double platinum in October 2006.
 This is Ai's most commercially successful work, as of 2012.

-In Taiwan, Mic-a-holic Ai spent two weeks charting on G-Music's top 20 Japanese/Korean subchart, peaking at number 18.
+In Taiwan, Mic-a-holic Ai spent two weeks charting on G-Music's top 20 Japanese/Korean sub-chart, peaking at number 18.
 It did not chart on the main combination chart, however.